This post may contain affiliate links. Please read my disclosure and privacy policy.

 I know that I am jumping the gun–backyard zucchini crops will not be coming in for another few months–but I decided I simply could not wait to create a new riff on one of my favorite treats, zucchini bread.

 So without further delay, allow me to introduce you to my Coconut Flour Zucchini Cookies, which are both Grain-Free & Vegan.
-In addition to being tender and delicious, they are also perfect for fueling up on the run during the hot days of summer!
+In addition to being tender and delicious, they are also perfect for fueling up (morning, noon or night) on busy days.

 The tender texture for these cookies comes from one of my favorite combinations of grain-free flours: coconut flour + chickpea flour.
 The latter adds the structure (in the absence of gluten and eggs), while the former adds softness and a natural sweetness.

 I kid you not when I say that these cookies taste a lot like cake donuts (a delightful bonus, courtesy of the coconut flour).
-Take a look at the light and tender interior:
+They are lightly spiced and have a tender cake-y texture.

 Here’s to easy, grain-free, vegan baking, and cookies for breakfasts, snacks and dessert!